Consensys/quorum-profiling/stresstest-aws/README.md

  - `jmeter_test_profile` = name of the test profile to be executed.
 Refer [Jmeter test profiles](jmeter-test/README.md) for details on various test profiles supported in the tool.
  - `jmeter_no_of_threads` = number of threads per node to be created by jmeter for the specified test profile
  - `jmeter_duration_of_run` = duration of run for the specified test profile
- - `jmeter_throughput` = specifies the number of transactions to be sent to quorum per minute by jmeter.
+ - `jmeter_throughput` = specifies the number of transactions to be sent to Quorum per minute by jmeter.
 This is used to throttle the input.
 It is used by `1node` and `4node` test profiles.
- - `jmeter_private_throughput` = specifies the number of private transactions to be sent to quorum per minute by jmeter.
+ - `jmeter_private_throughput` = specifies the number of private transactions to be sent to Quorum per minute by jmeter.
 This is used to throttle the input.
 It is used by `custom/mixed` test profile described below.
- - `jmeter_public_throughput` = specifies the number of public transactions to be sent to quorum per minute by jmeter.
+ - `jmeter_public_throughput` = specifies the number of public transactions to be sent to Quorum per minute by jmeter.
 This is used to throttle the input.
 It is used by `custom/mixed` test profile described below.
  ### Sample config:
  ```
 aws_profile = "default"